EdenWise/hjcrc/hjcrc.md

 + Empathy: sharing a similar feeling because of a similar threat.
 + Saved-people/gods... your perspective is going to give you divisiveness simply by position.
 By default we want to be righteous, good with nature and others—--only an equal perspective can accomplish that.
 To help, perspectives like "beauty" and "being saved" need to be left behind.
 + From an honest perspective it is easier to learn that hardness and softness are hardly male and female attributes.
 Really, they are because the first side (the Jews) got to exercise the Secret of Heaven (and flood) and felt its production and protection (by audacity); while the second side, starting with the wives, inherited the protection, and learned submissiveness/conservativeness as a way to survive.
-+ Heaven, a sure safety, is above nature from this perspective it breeds conservativeness.
++ Safety (as in from heaven, a perspective above nature) breeds conservativeness.
+Both the Jews and the Right behave so.
+This conservativeness effects the people [left behind] and puts them in greater danger.
 + If we do a thing that fails-to-prioritize-those-that-need-it-most/is-selfish civilizations/herds make us feel guilty---survival requires us to move together as one.
 If we fail to provide that feeling what astronomical number of fixes would be have to begin to fix?
 + We have to go through evolution all together else we will become ignorant of the people left behind.
 + Deperates, How Did They Become So?
 They need confidence so much and focus entirely on themselves (narcissistic/self-absorbed)---other needs they fail to realize as necessary.